If you’re trying to get every type of BBQ explained then at some point you’re going to stumble on portable BBQs.

 Top tip: Most portable BBQ models come with small cylinders of propane.
 A camping size one is great for a couple of meals.

-But in the long run, if you’re grilling a log, it might be more cost-effective to buy a conversion kit.
+But in the long run, if you’re grilling a log, it might be more cost-effective to buy a conversion kit for your mini bbq grill.
 In most cases, this isn’t included in the sale price.

 Always on the go?
-Then you need something that you can easily get in/out of your car, truck, or RV.
+Then you need a small portable bbq that you can easily get in/out of your car, truck, or RV.

 Other factors include: